 The Parties will start negotiations immediately after the signature of this Letter of Intent, based on the emails that have been exchanged before (especially based on the letter of EGEA to the Shareholders of asanetwork dated 21st of April 2015).

 asanetwork needs to present its shareholders different scenarios and possibilities about leaving the asanetwork Manager to EGEA.
-Different compensation scenarios or business involvement of asanetwork may need to be discussed and worked out if asanetwork transfers the Interface to EGEA.
+Different business proposals and possible involvement of asanetwork during the transition phase may need to be discussed and worked out if asanetwork transfers the Interface to EGEA.
 The business plan and the different scenarios shall be elaborated by the working group EGEA / WG 10 within 12 months from the signature of this Letter of Intent.

 If the negotiations will fail the hereinafter under § 3 reached provisions shall continue until the end of the year 2021.